Azure/azure-powershell/src/DesktopVirtualization/DesktopVirtualization.Autorest/docs/Get-AzWvdPrivateEndpointConnection.md

 ```

 ### -Name
-The name of the private endpoint connection associated with the Azure resource
+The name of the private endpoint connection associated with the Azure resource.

 ```yaml
 Type: System.String